Adyen/adyen-commercetools/notification/docs/IntegrationGuide.md

 processes and stores them on a commercetools platform project.

 ## Requirements

-#### for CTP project:
-[An `interfaceInteractions` custom type](../resources/payment-interface-interaction-types.json) should be ensured on the Notification module start

 #### for the Node.js:
 Node.js version LTS 8 or higher is supported.